legal resources necessary to hold negligent facilities accountable.

 The state investigator team interviewed "a total of eight CNAs, including two newly hired staff, and six LPNs" during the survey "regarding the facility's color-coated system on resident room doors.
 All staff was questioned were able to correctly identify which residents were full code versus DNR [Do Not Resuscitate] status, and stated that they had all been in-serviced on the system."

 If your loved one has been injured or died prematurely while residing at Crawford Healthcare and Rehab, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Crawford County victims of mistreatment living in long-term facilities including nursing homes in Van Buren.
+Our network of attorneys fights aggressively on behalf of Crawford County victims of mistreatment living in long-term facilities including nursing homes in Van Buren.
 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 Our attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee agreement.
 This arrangement postpones your payment for our legal services until after we have successfully resolved your case through a jury trial award or a negotiated settlement.
 We provide all clients a "No Win/No-Fee" Guarantee, meaning you owe us nothing if we are unable to obtain compensation on your behalf.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.